LHLGraduate/Best-Practives/README.md

 ## Repositories

 ### Why the README is important
 README files are a great way to provide context for your repository.
+They're also an opportunity to describe what challenges your encountered and how they were solved.
-The person screening your profile for the first time isn't always going to be technical.
+Remember, the person screening your profile for the first time isn't always going to be technical.

 ### Contributors in Group Projects